ITSec-Chile/Waf2Py/README.md

 ## Compiled version
-You can download a compiled version, the bundle contains a compiled version of nginx and modsecurity in a debian 10 system, also contains a copy a of web2py framework with waf2py app loaded, and a script which install some dependences and put everything in his place. you can find this in the releases section
+You can download a compiled version, the bundle contains a compiled version of nginx and modsecurity in a debian 10 system, also contains a copy a of web2py framework with waf2py app loaded, and a script which install some dependences and put everything in his place. you can find this in the releases section: https://github.com/ITSec-Chile/Waf2Py/releases